emsesp/EMS-ESP32/README.md

 ### EMS Reading and Writing

-Telegram packets can only be sent after the Boiler sends a poll to the sending device.
+Telegrams can only be sent after the Master (boiler) sends a poll to the receiving device.
 The response can be a read command to request data or a write command to send data.
 At the end of the transmission a poll response is sent from the client (`<ID> <BRK>`) to say we're all done and free up the bus for other clients.

-When doing a request to read data the `[src]` is our device `(0x0B)` and the `[dest]` must have has it's MSB (8th bit) set.
-Say we were requesting data from the thermostat we would use `[dest] = 0x97` since RC30 has an ID of 0x17.
+When executing a request to read data the `[src]` is our device `(0x0B)` and the `[dest]` must have has it's MSB (8th bit) set.
+Say we were requesting data from the thermostat we would use `[dest] = 0x97` since RC20 has an ID of 0x17.

 Following a write request, the `[dest]` doesn't have the 8th bit set and after this write request the destination device will send either a single byte 0x01 for success or 0x04 for failure.

-Every telegram sent is echo'd back to Rx.
+Every telegram sent is echo'd back to Rx, along the same Bus used for all Rx/Tx transmissions.

 ## The ESP8266 Source Code

-*Disclaimer*: This code here is really for reference only, I don't expect anyone to use "as is" since it's highly tailored to my environment and my needs.
-Most of the code however is self explanatory with comments here and there in the code.

-`emsuart.cpp` handles the low level UART read and write logic.
+`emsuart.cpp` handles the low level UART read and write logic to the bus.
 You shouldn't need to touch this.
 All receive commands from the EMS bus are handled asynchronously using a circular buffer via an interrupt.
 A separate function processes the buffer and extracts the telegrams.
-Since we don't send too many write commands this is done sequentially.
-I couldn't use the standard Arduino Serial implementation because of the 11-bit break signal causes a frame-error which gets ignored.

-`ems.cpp` is the logic to read the EMS packets (telegrams), validates them and process them based on the type.
+`ems.cpp` is the logic to read the EMS data packets (telegrams), validates them and process them based on the type.

 `ems-esp.ino` is the Arduino code for the ESP8266 that kicks it all off.
 This is where we have specific logic such as the code to monitor and alert on the Shower timer and light up the LEDs.

-`my_config.h` all the custom settings
+`my_config.h` has all the custom settings tailored to your environment.
+Specific values here are also stored in the ESP's SPIFFs (File system).

-`ems_devices.h` has all the configuration for the known EMS devices this supports
+`ems_devices.h` has all the configuration for the known EMS devices currently supported.

 `MyESP.cpp` is my custom library to handle WiFi, MQTT, MDNS and Telnet.
-Uses a modified version of TelnetSpy (https://github.com/yasheena/telnetspy)
+Uses a modified version of [TelnetSpy](https://github.com/yasheena/telnetspy)

-### Supported EMS Types
+### Special EMS Types

 `ems.cpp` defines callback functions that handle all the broadcast types listed above (e.g. 0x34, 0x18, 0x19 etc) plus these extra types: